alx3apps/spring-embedded-tomcat/README.md

       executor.start();
       embedded.start();

-But it has one thin point: we want to run out application as CLI application using `ClassPathXmlApplicationContext`.
+But it has one thin point: we want to run out application as CLI application using `ClassPathXmlApplicationContext` or `AnnotationConfigApplicationContext`.
 But web libraries that integrates with spring (Wicket, CXF etc.) want to have `WebApplicationContext`, and want to have it in it's standard place in `ServletContext` under `WebApplicationContext.ROOT_WEB_APPLICATION_CONTEXT_ATTRIBUTE`.

-So we must use spring context that is `ClassPath` and `Web` one simultaniously and can bind itself to ServletContext (and vice versa):
+`EmbeddedSpringContext` is an interface extending `WebApplicationContext` with additional `bind` method, that binds spring `ApplicationContext` to tomcats `ServletContext` and vice versa.
+Embedded tomcat requires concrete spring context, that implements `EmbeddedSpringContext`.
+Implementation example:

-    public class EmbeddedSpringContext extends AbstractXmlApplicationContext implements WebApplicationContext {
+    public class EmbeddedXmlSpringContext extends AbstractXmlApplicationContext implements EmbeddedSpringContext {
         private ServletContext servletContext;
-        public EmbeddedSpringContext(String configLocation) throws BeansException {
+        public EmbeddedXmlSpringContext(String configLocation) throws BeansException {
             super(null);
             setConfigLocations(new String[]{configLocation});
             refresh();